lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab2.md

 `21.40`, `5`, `25`, `8`, and `33.33`:

 ```
-Enter hours worked for day 1: 3
+Enter hours worked on day 1: 3
-Enter hourly wage for day 1: $21.40
+Enter hourly wage on day 1: $21.40
-Enter hours worked for day 2: 5
+Enter hours worked on day 2: 5
-Enter hourly wage for day 2: $25
+Enter hourly wage on day 2: $25
-Enter hours worked for day 3: 8
+Enter hours worked on day 3: 8
-Enter hourly wage for day 3: $33.33
+Enter hourly wage on day 3: $33.33

 Your total pay is $455.84
 ```